 For a limited time, Efficiency Smart will reward small businesses with an increased incentive for purchasing qualifying LED bulbs or fixtures from a designated local supplier or contractor.
 Standard incentives still apply for all other qualifying purchases.
 Contact Efficiency Smart at 877-889-3777 to get started.

-NAMI Wood County has a variety of programming available in February.
+National Alliance on Mental Illness (NAMI) Wood County is a leading self-help organization offering free events, educational classes, support groups, and other programs that address mental health for the Wood County community.
+NAMI Wood County has a variety of programming available in May and June.
 This programming is FREE and available to Wood County residents.
 The following program will be offered virtually:

 If you are interested in becoming a NAMI Wood County member, visit their website for more details.
 There are many benefits included in a NAMI Wood County member including: discounts on programs, newsletter subscriptions and more.
 Membership levels range from $5 to $60.